alexamist/conffit/README.md

 ### Conffit.sh

 Script for parameterizing single molecules using Paramfit.
-Automatized steps of Paramfit tutorial (http://ambermd.org/tutorials/advanced/tutorial23/index.html), avoiding human errors, and some other tools.
+Automatized steps of Paramfit tutorial (http://ambermd.org/tutorials/advanced/tutorial23/index.html) and some other tools.

 ### Quick Guide: